TobiasRitschel/hi-solve/README.md

 ```

 ### Create documentation (optional)
-HI-SOLVE is documented using Doxygen.
+Hi-solve is documented using Doxygen.
 You can create the documentation (in both .pdf and .html) by issuing the following command from the build folder.

 ```
 cmake --build . --target doc